dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/protocol-cameralistener.md

 ## onPreviewOriginalFrame

 The previewed original frame callback.
+Add code to use the original frames.

 ```objc
 - (void)onPreviewOriginalFrame:(FramePackage*)frame;